-Jazz combos give students an opportunity to play jazz in a small group format, concentrating on improvisation in many different styles.
-The combos perform regularly including concerts and professional engagements.
+The jazz combo gives the student the opportunity to play jazz in a small group format, concentrating on improvisation I many different styles.
+The rehearsal schedule will include learning the standard repertoire as well as studying theory with an emphasis on improvisational skills.
+The combo performs regularly at concerts, school functions, and professional engagements.
 Prerequisite: Instructor permission.
-Formerly MUS 128.